pfnet-research/gcp-workload-identity-federation-webhook/README.md

         #         annotation as shown in the next step.
         cloud.google.com/token-expiration: "86400"

-        # optional: Defaults to 0 if not set.
-This value defines the container security context with runAsUser
+        # optional: This value defines the container security context with runAsUser
         #           with the defined user.
 This could avoid problems related with root requirement from gcloud image
         cloud.google.com/gcloud-run-as-user: "1000"
     ```